Mercuria's third founder: China head eyes long game

 The alleged scam - in which a Chinese trading firm is suspected by local authorities of fraudulently using a single cargo of metal as collateral for multiple loans - has shaken the confidence of banks and merchants in Western metals storage firms that rely on local agents to oversee warehouse operations.

 Han first met Dunand in the winter of 1991, at a hunting party on a Scottish farm.
 Han, then 27, was opening a crude oil trading desk in London for China’s monopoly oil trader Sinochem.
-Marco, then 29, was a diesel trader at Goldman Sachs.
+Marco, then 29, was a diesel trader at Goldman Sachs (GS.N).

 The son of a language professor, he was among a five-person team tasked with setting up China’s first overseas window to tap global oil supplies beyond traditional exporters Indonesia and Oman.
 The move was well-timed.
 Three years later, China became a net crude oil importer.